MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 # Getting Started with Native Library Interop

-This article covers how to get started with creating a slim binding using Maui.NativeLibraryInterop to simplify the setup.
-Due to the unique nature of each native library, we are unable to provide a detailed step-by-step walkthrough; rather, these instructions outline the basic steps, key decision points, and guiding examples.
+This article covers how to get started with Native Library Interop using Maui.NativeLibraryInterop to simplify the setup.
+These instructions outline the basic steps, key decision points, and guiding examples for creating bindings via Native Library Interop.
+For further guidance on specific API and implementation details, please refer to documentation for the native SDKs and libraries of interest.

 ## Prerequisites